Montenegro Wedding Traditions

 Religious ceremony components:

-• Current statistics: 70% of Montenegrin couples have religious ceremonies
+- Current practice: The majority of Montenegrin couples have religious ceremonies

 The ceremony follows Byzantine liturgical traditions dating back over 1,000 years, with specific prayers and blessings unique to Montenegrin Orthodox practice.